-The Peace Studies Program offers four different scholarship opportunities for students interested in pursuing a Major, Interdiciplinary Minor, or Certificate in Peace Students.
+The Peace Studies Program offers scholarship opportunities for students interested in pursuing a Minor.
 A description to each of the scholarships is below:

 Oscar Arias Peace Studies Scholarship

 Established by a donation from Nobel Peace Laureate and former President of Costa Rica, the Oscar Arias Peace Studies Scholarship is intended for graduate or undergraduate students in Political Science who have a special emphasis on peace studies.

 The Robert C. Wahrmund Peace Studies Scholarship was established with a generous donation from the Trustees of the former Quakerland Friends Community.
 The Wahrmund Scholarship fund provides two scholarships of $500 each to freshmen or sophomores with a commitment to earning a Peace Studies minor, a Peace Studies certificate, or an International Studies major with an concentration in Peace Studies.
 Subject to the availability of funds, each year one scholarship will be offered to an in-coming freshman and one to a sophomore.
 Freshman recipients are eligible for a second year of the scholarship if they are chosen as the recipient of the sophomore scholarship.

 The Vivian Castleberry Trailblazer Scholarship is awarded to one student each year who is working on peace building projects in Denton, the United States or somewhere else in the world.
 The scholarship is for $4000.00 and is for one year.